alephium/www/src/content/homepage.md

   subtitle: What makes Alephium different?
   blockFlowSection:
     title: 'Scalable & Sharded'
     description: "Alephium is built on a novel sharding algorithm called BlockFlow.
 It leverages a stateful UTXO model and DAG data structure to deliver efficient and practical sharding.
-This enables Alephium to natively support over 10,000 transactions per second while preserving a seamless “'single-chain” user experience."
+This enables Alephium to natively support over 10,000 transactions per second while preserving a seamless 'single-chain' user experience."
     links:
       - text: More details
       - text: White paper